-Figure 22 – eLIGO Internal Photodetector’s Integrating Sphere
+Figure 22 – Transmitter's Internal Photodetector and 2 inch Integrating Sphere

 The internal power sensors will be directly calibrated by one of the Working Standards (see Section 6).

 Physical and Environmental Monitors

 A temperature sensor will be installed within the Pcal transmitter module enclosure to facilitate investigations of correlations with temperature variations and to give advance warning of changes in internal conditions.